 the community forums

 Community participation is keyKendall Square is a place where diverse people work, live, study, and play.
 Its optimal future can only be realized through a serious exploration that involves the active participation of its community members.
 Therefore, we are committed to advancing plans for the east campus through an interactive, thoughtful process that is highly collaborative and inclusive.
 Through a series of community forums we engaged and examined a rich variety of viewpoints on the road to a unique and inventive solution for this area.
 We believe community participation is the key to ensuring that the evolution of Kendall Square is inspired, sustainable, and satisfying to all.
-We received many interesting and creative ideas through this process and are currently considering options to move forward.
+We received many interesting and creative ideas through this process and are now developing options to move forward.

 Goals of the study